5 Free and cheap things to do in London

 2. Walk, walk, walk

 The skyline and hidden streets of the city are iconic, mesmerising and what make London special.
 It’s easy to hop on the tube, but why would you when you can take in the sights above ground!
 You may not think it, but a lot of the tube stations are super close to each other.
 A walk from Green Park to Covent Garden is less than 20 minutes!
 So.
 Use.
 Those.
 Legs.
 Walk along the Thames Path to Greenwich or through the winding streets of Soho.
 From Mile End Park down Regents Canal to Kings Cross.
 Who knows what you’ll spot or how many magical places you’ll discover.
 Need help finding new places?
 No worries!
-We run a weekly Wellbeing Walk departing from Library Square on a Wednesday at 12:30pm.
-Take some time out and uncover new places whilst having a laugh along the way.
+Plus, keep an eye out for our Wellbeing Walks, hosted by our VP Welfare, that happen frequently, starting on campus.
+This is a great chance to discover new spots, make friends and take care of your mental health!

 3. Feel like an Olympian